memgonzales/aniframe-language/README.md

 **This work was awarded Best Student Paper at the 24<sup>th</sup> Philippine Computing Science Congress ([PCSC 2024](https://pcsc.dlsu.edu.ph/)), held in Laguna, Philippines.**

 -   Our preprint can be accessed via this [link](https://arxiv.org/abs/2404.10250).
+-   The final version of our paper (version of record) can be accessed via this [link](https://pcsc.dlsu.edu.ph/proceedings/main-conference/19.pdf).
 -   Our PCSC 2024 slides can be accessed via this [link](https://docs.google.com/presentation/d/1BxfY10Y1c0W7ZZyjA1W7g9RBYEo3isJy1kp8OmQxiZw/edit?usp=sharing).

 If you find AniFrame useful, please consider citing: